Arundhathi Subramaniam

 Arundhathi Subramaniam is an Indian poet and author, who has written about culture and spirituality.
+She was born in Coimbatore, Tamilnadu, South India.

 Life and career

 Subramaniam is a poet and writer based in Mumbai.
-She is the author of thirteen books of poetry and prose.
+She is the author of 13 books of poetry and prose.

 She has received the Raza Award for Poetry, the Zee Women's Award for Literature, the International Piero Bigongiari Prize in Italy, the Charles Wallace, Visiting Arts and Homi Bhabha Fellowships.